CND Shellac is a very popular salon-grade gel nail polish. It’s quite easy to use and is quite durable.

 Previously Shellac was a UV-only nail polish.

-> But recently CND has reformulated Shellac and you can now cure it with an LED lamp, which is safer than a UV light source.
+But recently CND has reformulated Shellac and you can now cure it with an LED lamp.

-> Here is a list of CND Shellac ingredients (according to CND) and their most important qualities:
+Here is a list of CND Shellac ingredients (according to CND) and their most important qualities:

 - Bis-HEMA Poly(1,4-Butanediol)-22/IPDI Copolymer